ciaranoceallaigh96/gwas_tutorial/student_instructions_lab_1.md

 ```

 - [ ] **Lab Task 7: Do the samples fall broadly where we expect them to in PCA-space?
 (Answer: Yes.
 These European samples fall within the European-associated cluster))**

+# GWAS Labs Y3 Advanced Genetics & Cell Biology
+## Lab 2 - GWAS and PRS
+Today we will be performing the second part of two-part practical lab series on conducting a genome-wide association study (GWAS).